Skills Building

 Adult Literacy for Life

 The Wheel is proud to support the Adult Literacy for Life 10 Year Strategy.
-Many people in Ireland have unmet literacy, numeracy and digital literacy needs.
-One in six Irish adults has an unmet literacy need.
-This means that many Irish people struggle to fill in forms, help kids with homework, understand health information or access community services.
-Literacy, numeracy and digital literacy skills are also important foundations for active citizenship and community wellbeing.
+Many people in Ireland have unmet needs in literacy, numeracy, and digital skills.
+One in six Irish adults struggles with literacy.
+This affects their ability to fill out forms, help children with homework, understand health info, or access community services.
+These skills are vital for active citizenship and community well-being.

-The Adult Literacy for Life (ALL) Strategy has ambitious targets to tackle these issues.
-The ALL Office has brought together a wide-ranging coalition of stakeholders from government, civil society, education, business and the community to work together to build awareness and support the strategy.
+The Adult Literacy for Life (ALL) Strategy aims to address these challenges.
+The ALL Office has united a diverse group of stakeholders, including government, civil society, education, business, and community members, to raise awareness and support the strategy.

-Find out more about our recent collaboration with the National Adult Literacy Agency (NALA) to support literacy awareness in the community and voluntary sector.
+Learn more about our recent work with the National Adult Literacy Agency (NALA) to boost literacy awareness in the community and voluntary sector.

 Consultation Report on The Support Needs of the Nonprofit Sector; Sheila Cahill Consulting, 2021

-This significant report for the nonprofit sector in Ireland, carried out on behalf of Carmichael and The Wheel by Sheila Cahill Consulting, and co-funded by the Department of Rural and Community Development, contains the results of new and extensive qualitative research into the training and support needs of the sector.
+This important report for Ireland's nonprofit sector comes from Sheila Cahill Consulting, on behalf of Carmichael and The Wheel.
+It is co-funded by the Department of Rural and Community Development.
+The report presents new qualitative research on the training and support needs of this sector.

-(There is significant complementarity between this research and the 2020 report on Appraisal of Upskilling Employees in the Non-Profit Sector, authored by Indecon on behalf of The Wheel.
-That report (which can be read below) quantified for the first time the levels of training and upskilling undertaken by people in the nonprofit sector – paid and unpaid.)
+This research complements the 2020 report on Appraisal of Upskilling Employees in the Non-Profit Sector by Indecon for The Wheel.
+That report quantified the training and upskilling levels of individuals in the nonprofit sector, both paid and unpaid.

-The report’s author engaged with 19 focus groups around the country, which included representatives from voluntary organisations, community groups, charities and social enterprises.
-The report also contains the results of a wide-ranging consultation which involved organisations representing the full diversity of our sector as well as policy-makers, regulators and funders.
+The author engaged with 19 focus groups across the country, including representatives from voluntary organisations, community groups, charities, and social enterprises.
+The report also features results from a broad consultation involving diverse organisations, policy-makers, regulators, and funders.

-To address the main challenges facing the sector today, the report identifies a wide-ranging support agenda for the sector which encompasses training and supports tailored to recognise the diversity of organisations in the Irish nonprofit sector and delivered by those with a strong understanding of the sector.
+To tackle the main challenges facing the sector, the report outlines a support agenda that includes training tailored to the diversity of organisations in the Irish nonprofit sector.
+These supports should be delivered by those who understand the sector well.

-Carmichael and The Wheel hope that this report will provide important information to any organisation which seeks to support nonprofit organisations and the work they do to promote the public good in communities all over Ireland.
-We are appreciative of the support of the Department of Rural and Community Development in this work.
+Carmichael and The Wheel hope this report will offer valuable insights to anyone looking to support nonprofit organisations in promoting the public good throughout communities in Ireland.
+We appreciate the support from the Department of Rural and Community Development in this effort.

 If you would like to find out more about this area of our work, please drop Mairead O’Connor, our Skills Development Senior Manager, an email: mairead@wheel.ie.